When Do You Need a Cosigner for a Car Loan?

 Adding a cosigner is sometimes the only way to qualify for a loan if your credit is non-existent or poor.
 A cosigner can also help you from getting in over your head with an auto loan.

-For many families, this is also a good way for teenagers or young adults to share the responsibility of a new vehicle and to get used to managing household debt.
+For many families, this is also a good way for teenagers or young adults to share the responsibility of a new vehicle and get used to managing household debt.

 Closing the Deal

 A qualified cosigner allows you to get pre-approved for a loan with affordable payments and a reasonable term.
-Once you are pre-qualified, you can negotiate the final sale price of the vehicle with the dealership.
+Once you are pre-approved, you can negotiate the final sale price of the vehicle with the dealership.

 The APR and monthly payment might differ a little from your pre-approval details and will likely include some additional fees, but the down payment and term should remain the same.

-If you are in the market for a first car, credit unions like Listerhill offer significant advantages over banks and other lenders.
-Credit unions are member-owned financial cooperatives that can often offer lower interest rates on auto loans than commercial banks because of their not-for-profit status and lower overheads.
+So if you’re in the market for a car, but can’t get a loan without a cosigner, credit unions can offer lower interest rates on auto loans than commercial banks because of our not-for-profit status and lower overhead costs.